Toothache

 Advertisement - Scroll to continue

-What Is Toothache?
+What is Toothache?

 Toothache is an unpleasant, painful sensation of various intensities in the jaw area.
 The pain comes from within the tooth or around the gum and bone structures.
 Toothache very often radiates to the entire jaw; what's more, the pain can also involve the ear, head, and neck.
 A fever may also occur.
 The occurrence of pain very often indicates the onset of some health problem.